 Copper wire has a lot of uses, and vehicles contain yards of it.
 An hour’s work with some basic tools will get you a collection of cables in various sizes.
 These can be used for electrical projects or stripped to get at the wire.
 Copper wire is a great material for making snares.

 7. Hub caps

-A lot of vehicle snow have allow wheels, and the ones that do have hub caps often have plastic ones, but if you do find some old-fashioned metal hub caps they can be useful – for example, scrub one clean and use it as an improvised skillet.
+A lot of snow vehicle have alloy wheels, and the ones that do have hub caps often have plastic ones, but if you do find some old-fashioned metal hub caps they can be useful – for example, scrub one clean and use it as an improvised skillet.

 A mirror is a good way to send distress signals, but the steel ones found in survival kits aren’t great.
 A salvaged rearview mirror will do a much better job.
 Wing mirrors are hard to get off the car, but the actual mirror can be pried out with a knife.